howard-yen/SLIM/README.md

     </a> -->
 </p>

-This repository contains the implementation of SLIM (Simple Lightweight Information Management), a powerful framework for long-horizon search agents.
+This repository contains the implementation of SLIM (Simple Lightweight Information Management), a simple yet powerful framework for long-horizon search agents.
 You can find the evaluation code details here.

 ## Quick Links